walters954/why-salesforce/README.md

 - [x] Ability to customize tab
   - [x] Salesforce SLDS
-  - Feedback on save and delete
+  - [] Feedback on save and delete
-  - Update tabs onSave without refresh
+  - [] Update tabs onSave without refresh
-  - Disable save button if tabs list empty
+  - [x] Disable save button if tabs list empty
+  - [] Reorder tabs
 - [x] Minify SLDS files
-- Dark mode for flows
+- [] Dark mode for flows
-- Org specific tab customization
+- [] Org specific tab customization
-- Highlight tab when user is on that url
+- [] Highlight tab when user is on that url
-- Open full urls in new tab
+- [x] Open full urls in new tab
-- Better solutions for waiting until Salesforce setup is completely loaded
+- [] Better solutions for waiting until Salesforce setup is completely loaded
-- Utils class for templates or other shared code
+- [] Utils class for templates or other shared code

 Contributors